 Powerful lighting that is mounted too high can create severe shadows.
 Conversely, lighting that is mounted too low reduces the area of coverage.

-You are aiming to illuminate the area with a shadow-free soft glow.
-Depending on the area, ideal light height varies from 6 to 10 feet above the ground (that’s 1.8 to 3 meters for metric readers that have left the imperial stone age).
+You are aiming to illuminate the area with a shadow free soft glow.
+Depending on the area, ideal light height varies from 6 to 10 feet above the ground (that’s 1.8 to 3 meters for metric readers that have left the imperial age).

 Lights can come under attack from criminals and from the elements.
-Place your cabling in plastic conduit where long areas of cabling are needed.
+Where long areas of cabling are needed, place your cabling in plastic conduit.

 Place junctions and power sources in sealed boxes that are out of reach and are waterproof.
 Using wireless solar-powered systems circumvent the problems associated with lightning strikes and cabling that will inevitably become aged or damaged.

 Go Green with Your Lighting